Setup

 sudo lsof -i -n -P|grep php-fpm

-Next, and optionally, add some aliases for your CLI to use by adding the following and replacing <your_version>
+Next, and optionally, add some PHP CLI aliases by adding the following to the bash scripts within your .bashrc

 # Make switching versions easy